anntnzrb/windozing/README.md

 Collection of scripts for automating the installation of packages (chocolatey) and making a few other system tweaks on Windows systems.

-**NOTE:** This repository is experimental, as I do not use Windows as mydaily driver.Use at your own risk.
+**NOTE:** This repository is experimental, as I do not use Windows as my daily driver.
+Use at your own risk.

 ## Installation